cekvenich/www/www/post/amp/one.md

 Mostly you'd start w/ a SPA page, a regular page, that you also want to have an AMP version of.

 ### Deciding what to serve
-Some sites have a m. subdomain, where they server mobile version of their site - the server code sould be similar.
+Some sites have a m. subdomain, where they server mobile version of their site - the server code should be similar.
 You'd write a node module like this to decide if it it should render amp or spa version:

 	exports.filter = function (req, res, next) {
 		if (req.path.indexOf('.') !=-1) { // hasDot?